grenaud/glactools/README.md

 Example of usage
 -----------------

-We will download 5 different, single individual VCF files as testData:
+We will download 5 different, single individual VCF files as testData (those were mapped to hg19, see "how do I specify the root and ancestral population?" for info about hg38):

     mkdir -p testData/
     cd testData/